The Authority (professional wrestling): 2015

-On November 4 at a live event in Dublin, Ireland, during a match with Kane, Rollins suffered legitimate tears in his right ACL, MCL, and medial meniscus, and underwent surgery and would be out for 6–9 months.
+On November 4 at a live event in Dublin, during a match with Kane, Rollins suffered legitimate tears in his right ACL, MCL, and medial meniscus, and underwent surgery and would be out for 6–9 months.
 As a result, he was forced to vacate the WWE World Heavyweight Championship on November 5.
 On the following episode of Raw, Triple H started a feud with Roman Reigns when he offered the title and a spot in the stable as "Face of the Authority", but he declined the offer.
-At Survivor Series, after Reigns won the WWE World Heavyweight Championship during a tournament, Sheamus cashed in his Money in the Bank contract and defeated him for the title.
-On the November 30 episode of Raw, Sheamus announced that he had formed his own stable called The League of Nations along with King Barrett (England), Alberto Del Rio (Mexico), and Rusev (Bulgaria).
-This new stable – with the theme of all members having been born and becoming stars overseas – remained associates of The Authority, while becoming its own entity.
+At Survivor Series, after Reigns won the WWE World Heavyweight Championship during a tournament, Irish wrestler Sheamus cashed in his Money in the Bank contract and defeated him for the title.
+On the November 30 episode of Raw, Sheamus announced that he had formed his own stable called The League of Nations alongside English wrestler King Barrett, Mexican wrestler Alberto Del Rio, and Bulgarian wrestler Rusev.
+This new stable, composed of wrestlers who were born and became successful overseas, remained associates of The Authority while functioning as its own entity.

 At TLC: Tables, Ladders and Chairs, Sheamus retained the WWE World Heavyweight Championship against Roman Reigns in a Tables, Ladders and Chairs match.
 After the match, Reigns "snapped" following his loss and attacked Sheamus, Alberto Del Rio and Rusev.
 Triple H came to the ring to calm Reigns down and tend to Sheamus, but as he did so Reigns attacks him as well that left him injured and out of action in the storyline.
 Following Reigns's attack on Triple H, Mr. McMahon took temporary leadership of The Authority in Triple H's absence and gave Reigns a title match on Sheamus's request on the December 14 episode of Raw, but gave the stipulation that should Reigns fail to win the title, he would be fired (kayfabe).
 Despite McMahon and The League of Nations interfering on Sheamus's behalf, Reigns knocked out McMahon and pinned Sheamus to win back the WWE World Heavyweight Championship.